Sadegh-AT/component-with-webpack-tailwindcss/README.md

 ## Installation

-Use the git to pull this project, and follow this code to install npm module:
+To install the npm module for this project, use git to pull the project, and then follow the code provided:

 ```bash
 npm i